Your Questions Answered

 In addition to our teaching and leadership team, we will also use a collection of specialists who have proven themselves to be outstanding in their work with other Harris Academies.

-These include education psychologists, speech and language therapists, health services and a variety of different counsellors, mentors and advisors.
+These include education psychologists, speech and language therapists, health services and a variety of different counsellors, mentors, life-coach and advisors.

 How will you make sure the needs of all students are met?